VRM in the States: Utah

 Gains from Voter Registration Modernization in Utah

-The steps Utah has taken thus far have yielded increases in voter registration and financial benefits for the state.
+The steps Utah has taken thus far have yielded increases financial benefits for the state.
 For example:

 - During a May 2013 interview with Brennan Center staff, Utah election officials reported cost savings on application processing due to online registration.
 Counties no longer need to print as many paper forms or hire as many temporary workers before elections.